Shopify/polaris/documentation/guides/migrating-from-v8-to-v9.md

 The following sass functions and mixins have been removed.
 You will either need to add the functions to your repo or replace all function instances with values.

-### Adding the functions and mixins to your repo

-To help you quickly add these functions and mixins back to your repo, we've created a css file with all the removed functions and mixins.

-[✨ Amazing mega file linked here ✨]

 ### Replacing function and mixin instances with values or tokens

 A list of functions/mixins and their value equivalents or new token values.